-A beef loin New York strip roast is a good roast beef candidate because it is flavorful and tender with a fair amount of marbling.
-The Texas Beef Council recommends using a dry roasting method for this particular cut.
+A beef loin New York strip roast is a good roast-beef candidate, because it's flavorful and tender with a fair amount of marbling.
+The Texas Beef Council recommends using a dry-roasting method for this particular cut.

 - While the oven heats up, allow the roast to warm to room temperature, covered on the counter.

-- You can add other spices to a dry rub if you wish; other common dry rub ingredients include a half part of cayenne, two parts of garlic powder or one part of paprika.
+- You can add other spices to a dry rub if you wish, including a 1/2 part cayenne, 2 parts garlic powder or 1 part paprika.

-Massage the dry rub into the surface of the roast.
+- Massage the dry rub into the surface of the roast.
 The thicker the dry rub layer, the thicker the crust becomes, which adds flavor and helps retain juices within the roast.

-Set the roast in the roasting rack with the fat side of the roast facing up.
+- Set the roast in the roasting rack with the fat side of the roast facing up.
 This allows the melting fat to baste the roast during the cooking process.

-Place the roast in the oven for 20 minutes.
+- Place the roast in the oven for 20 minutes.
 This sears the outside of the meat, browning it just enough to lock in the juices.